 Mould from Condensation

-One main source of mould can be from condensation.
+One main source of mould can be condensation.
 Condensation will occur in your home when water vapour in the air condenses on cold surfaces.
-This then creates the damp environment which is perfect for mould growth.
+This then creates a damp environment that is perfect for mould growth.

 Mould from Penetrating Damp

 Penetrating damp can be a source of mould in your home.
 This means that your walls will need to be properly sealed from the outside to protect your home from water ingress.
 There are products available to protect your home from penetrating damp, but we would recommend you call in an expert to look at the damp in your home and recommend a solution to remove the dampness and cause of mould

 If you see black mould on your walls, this is likely from rising damp.
 While the black mould can be cleaned off relatively easily, this will not be fixing the problem.
 The source of the dampness that has to lead to the mould needs to be stopped.